 Connect With Nature

 Driving to the Southern Shore, you’ll want to route your trip along the Bayshore Heritage Scenic Byway.
-Even if it’s a tad out of the way, it’s worth a detour to soak up the inspiring natural landscapes, including coastal marshlands that are home to migratory seabirds and endangered species.
+A tad out of the way?
+It’s worth a detour to soak up the inspiring natural landscapes, including coastal marshlands that are home to migratory seabirds and endangered species.
 You may even spot a bald eagle flying overhead!

-Outdoor exploration abounds in Glades Wildlife Refuge's tidal marsh, creeks, ponds and old-growth woodlands (Newport, Downe Township), Meadow Wood Environmental Sanctuary (Maurice River Township), the 500-acre Maurice River Bluffs Preserve (Millville) and Cape May Bird Observatory.
+Explore the Southern Shore’s creeks, ponds, tidal marshes, and old-growth woodlands at Glades Wildlife Refuge (Newport, Downe Township), Meadow Wood Environmental Sanctuary (Maurice River Township), Cape May Bird Observatory, and the 500-acre Maurice River Bluffs Preserve (Millville).

 Hit The Beaches

-Fans of sand and surf have a nearly endless list of options for oceanfront beaches (many of which also boast lively boardwalks)—bring your boogey board to Ocean City, Strathmere, Sea Isle City, Avalon, Stone Harbor, The Wildwoods or Cape May.
+Fans of sand and surf have a nearly endless list of options for oceanfront beaches (many of which also boast lively boardwalks).
+Bring your boogie board to Ocean City, Strathmere, Sea Isle City, Avalon, Stone Harbor, the Wildwoods, or Cape May.
 For calmer waters and quieter shorelines, you can lay your blanket down at any of a number of bay beaches stretching from North Cape May into Cumberland County.

 Go On An Adventure

-Charter a fishing boat at Fortescue State Marina, where anglers head to reel in weakfish, or admire dolphins in their natural habitat from the deck of the Cape May Whale Watcher.
-Rather navigate the local waters under your own power?
-The four M Rivers: Maurice, Menantico, Manumuskin and Muskee are ideal spots for paddling.
+Charter a fishing boat at Fortescue State Marina, where anglers head to reel in weakfish or admire dolphins in their natural habitat from the deck of the Cape May Whale Watcher.
+Would you rather navigate the local waters yourself?
+The four M Rivers: Maurice, Menantico, Manumuskin, and Muskee, are ideal spots for paddling.
 If you prefer land-based adventures, the bank of the Maurice River also boasts a scenic walking and biking trail.

 Take In Maritime Marvels

-Dive into the largest outdoor living history museum at Historic Cold Spring Village.
-Discover the multiple museums of the Cumberland County Historical Society.
-Travel through time—and Cape May’s Historic District—on an authentic trolley tour.
+Dive into an open-air living history museum at Historic Cold Spring Village, discover multiple museums established by the Cumberland County Historical Society, or travel through time on an authentic trolley tour of Cape May’s Historic District.
 Become inspired by one woman’s extraordinary courage at the Harriet Tubman Museum in Cape May, a recommended stop on our Black Heritage Destinations in Southern New Jersey Itinerary.
-And explore these must-sees for military enthusiasts: the Millville Army Air Field Museum and the World War II Lookout Tower and Naval Air Station Wildwood Aviation Museum, both in Cape May.
+And explore these must-sees for military enthusiasts: the Millville Army Air Field Museum, Cape May’s World War II Lookout Tower, and the Naval Air Station Wildwood Aviation Museum.

 Applaud The Arts

 Let’s be clear—the New Jersey Southern Shore has a long and storied glassmaking heritage.
-You can see it for yourself in Millville's Glasstown Arts District and internationally acclaimed WheatonArts (open seasonally), which offers demonstrations in its Artist Studios and exhibits in its Museum of American Glass.
-You can also enjoy the performing arts at a quartet of venues including the Levoy Theatre (Millville), Landis Theater (Vineland) and East Lynne Theater Company and Cape May Stage, both in Cape May.
+You can see it for yourself in Millville's Glasstown Arts District and the internationally acclaimed WheatonArts (open seasonally), which offers demonstrations in its Artist Studios and exhibits in its Museum of American Glass.
+You can also enjoy the performing arts at a quartet of venues, including the Levoy Theatre (Millville), Landis Theater (Vineland), Cape May Stage, and East Lynne Theater Company (Cape May).